Last Updated on September 7, 2022

 For the rest of us, it’s perfectly possible to travel with 3 or 4 pairs of shoes when flying with hand luggage only.

-Once you know the best way to pack a suitcase your shoes problem will simply vanish!
+Once you know the best way to pack a suitcase your shoe problem will simply vanish!

 Wow!
 That got a little “far out” sounding there!